By Jim Hagerty

 William D. Virtue, 1975

 Malloy said the names are part of a working list that has been published in The Observer Catholic newspaper and reported by other media outlets.
-Some priests are left off if their investigations are pending.
+Some priests are left off if because their investigations are pending.

 “In some cases, names of clergy not previously disclosed appear on this list, and that is because the allegations in their regard were reviewed in the process of compiling this list and were judged to be substantiated,” the bishop said.